Grillax

 Return brisket to smoker at 225 degrees to 235 degrees.
 You will run into the brisket stall, but don’t worry.
 Patience will get you through it, trust the science.

 Continue cooking until internal temp of brisket reaches 202 degrees.
-We use a Thermoworks Thermapen MK4 for an instant reading, but have found the Thermoworks Signals is even more convenient, detailing meat and air temperatures.
+We use a Thermoworks Thermapen ONE for an instant reading, but have found the Thermoworks Signals is even more convenient, detailing meat and air temperatures.
 Pair with a Billows, and you’re in business!

 Texississippi Brisket, a mix of Texas and Mississippi smoked brisket.